bjahnke/Compilers_BrianJahnke/README.md

 # Compilers_BrianJahnke
 How To Compile and Run the Project from CMD/Terminal:
 1. Ensure you have a system path variable set for java version 1.8.0_144
-2. In CMD or Terminal, navigate to the project src folder: ...\Compilers_BrianJahnke\src
+2. In CMD or Terminal, navigate to the project's main directory: ...\Compilers_BrianJahnke
-3. To Compile, Enter: javac TempMain.java Lexer.java Parser.java
+3. Compile: javac scr/pkg/*.java
-4. To Run Project, Enter: java TempMain
-5. To Load Test File:
--When prompt, press 1 and enter to load a test file with custom path -Type the path of your file, including the file name and extension, and press enter
-6. Enter 'y' or 'n' to toggle verbose mode for Lex/Parse.
+4. Run: java -cp ./src pkg.TempMain <text file path> <a> <b> <c> <d>
+Optional variables.
+Enter 0 to turn off.
+Enter anything else or leave blank to keep on:
+  <a>: verbose Lexer Parser output
+  <b>: print CST
+  <c>: print AST
+  <d>: print Symbol Table